Three assault cases reported

-State Times News JAMMU: Three assault cases have been reported here on Monday.
-As per the details, Swarn Singh, resident of Surechak, Phallian Mandal lodged a complaint with police that Surni Kumar of same locality attacked him over a dispute in which he got injured and was admitted in GMC Hospital.
-Police has registered a case and started investigation.
-Meanwhile, Channi Police registered a case against Vinay Singh on the complaint of Rashpal Singh, Lower Chuadhi.
-While Saraswati, wife of Manharan Dass, resident of Jalalabad lodged a complaint with police that she was attacked over a dispute.
-Police has registered a case and started investigation.
+STATE TIMES NEWS JAMMU: Three assault cases have been reported in city on Sunday.
+As per the details, Happy Choudhary, son of Bahadur Singh, resident of Gouri Chak lodged a complaint with Arnia police that he was attacked over an old dispute.
+Meanwhile, Suresh Kumar, son of Krishan Chand, resident of Belicharana lodged a complaint with Kanachak police that he was also attacked over an old dispute.
+Police has registered both the cases and started investigation.
+Domana police also registered a similar case on the complaint of Simro Devi, wife of Thiru Ram, resident of Domana.

 Your email address will not be published.
 Required fields are marked *